PF

 Instructions

-2. 2Meanwhile, cook the bacon in a skillet until brown and crispy.
-Drain the cooked bacon on a paper towel, then crumble into pieces.
+2. 2Cook the bacon in a separate skillet over medium-high heat for 8–10 minutes, stirring occasionally, until crispy and browned.
+Transfer to a paper towel, let cool slightly, then crumble into bite-sized pieces.

-3. 3After simmering for 15 minutes, the pasta should be tender and most of the liquid absorbed.
-If the pasta is still firm, let the skillet simmer for 5 more minutes.
-If the pasta is tender, but there is still a lot of liquid in the skillet, let it simmer without a lid for 5 more minutes.
+4. 4Check the pasta for doneness—it should be tender and most liquid absorbed.
+If pasta is still firm, simmer covered for 5 more minutes.
+If pasta is tender but excess liquid remains, simmer uncovered for 5 more minutes over low heat.

 Nutrition — Per Serving